MalcolmMielle/maoris/README.md

 # MAORIS : MAp Of RIpples' Segmentation

-Cutting most types of maps in smaller meaningful bits.
+Cutting most types of maps in smaller more meaningful bits.

 ## Description